francescomalatesta/mockie-old/README.md

 # Mockie!

 A random data generation microservice.
-Both via API or a simple client.
+Via API, or using a simple client.

 ## Install